The Agent Store Becomes the App Store

 It should expose permission classes before use.
 Read-only, write, destructive, open-world, payment-related, sensitive-data, and workspace-wide capabilities should be visible in plain language, not only in developer metadata.

 It should make tool metadata auditable.
-Names, descriptions, annotations, scopes, privacy-policy links, support contacts, and version histories should be part of the public record for published tools.
+Names, descriptions, annotations, scopes, verified developer identity, endpoint ownership, privacy-policy links, support contacts, and version histories should be part of the public record for published tools.
 If a tool changes from read-only to write-capable, that should not be a quiet cosmetic update.
+If a live endpoint's behavior diverges from the reviewed metadata contract, the directory should have a fast path for restriction, rollback, and incident notice.

 It should require receipts for action.
 When an assistant uses a tool, the user and the relevant institution should be able to reconstruct what was called, what authority was used, what data was sent, what result came back, and what external state changed.
-This connects directly to the site's earlier analysis of agent logs as receipts.
+The same issue appears in agent logs as receipts.

 It should preserve user choice without pretending all choice is equal.
 Open directories, custom connectors, sideloaded tools, and private workspace apps matter for innovation and institutional autonomy.
 But a hospital, school, court, bank, newsroom, or public agency cannot treat random agent extensions as casual browser add-ons.
-The governance standard should rise with consequence.
+The governance standard should rise with consequence, especially where enterprise connectors become permission maps or where a payment agent becomes the cashier.

 It should treat removal as institutional memory.
 If an app is delisted for policy, privacy, fraud, security, or reliability reasons, the platform should maintain enough disclosure for affected users and administrators to respond.
-Silent disappearance may protect a platform, but it weakens the record that institutions need for accountability.
+Silent disappearance may protect a platform, but it weakens the record that institutions need for audit and incident review.

 The agent store is the app store after the interface learned to speak.